sajari/sdk-node/CONTRIBUTING.md

 ## Prerequisites

-Prepare your environment for Node.js.
+- Prepare your environment for Node.js.
+- You will also need Docker if you regenerate the OpenAPI code.

 ## Install